exasol-labs/exasol-labs-community-edition/README.md

 ## 🧰 Requirements and Pre-Requisites

-To run the **Exasol Community Edition**, your system must meet the following minimum requirements and setup conditions.
+To run the **Exasol Community Edition**, your host system must meet the following minimum requirements and setup conditions.
 These ensure a smooth installation and optimal performance experience.

 ---